 I was born in the year that Mt.
 St. Helens erupted.
 I’ve always felt a connection with this event.
-I’m not an explosive person.
+I’m not an explosive person, however.
 I am a pretty calm-headed person, actually.
 I feel more connected to nature and, as it happens, have climbed this particular mountain 4 times now (with plans to do it a fifth).

 I grew up in Eastern Washington.
 Went to a small high school.
 All of the students were together: preschoolers all the way up to seniors in high school.
 I had the pleasure of graduating with a total of 13 fine young people.
 My brother, the year before, graduated with 7.
-Not all of them as fine.

 I graduated from Western Washington University with a Bachelor of Science in Plastics Engineering Technology.
 This is where I found my passion for materials and solving problems.

-I started my career at Eddyline Kayaks.
-A fine manufacturer of thermoformed kayaks.
+I started my career at Eddyline Kayaks, a fine manufacturer of thermoformed kayaks.
 The owner, Tom Derrer, is a fantastic person and ran a nice little shop making these boats.
 This was a short stint for me, 3 months in total, as a summer intern.

 After this first job out of school, I was fortunate enough to be hired by Cascade Dafo, the premier supplier and manufacturer of Dynamic Ankle Foot Orthotics (DAFO!).
 I had a great time being employed here.
 I worked alongside (mostly under and trying to keep up with) Pete Battersby.
 This man taught me a lot about life, business, respect, grit, and thinking through a good, hard problem.
 With Pete, we created some significant improvements in the manufacturing processes for the custom and generic orthotics that Cascade DAFO sold with a heavy emphasis on fixture standardization and process automation.